5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 What am I going to do today?

-Then they wander around the gym floor and conjure up whatever is top-of-mind.
-But sometimes this uncertainty and lack of direction becomes a major barrier to showing up.
+Then they wander around the gym floor, hop on a few random machines and conjure up whatever is top-of-mind.
+But this floundering can feel like going through the motions.
+And this lack of direction can become a major barrier to showing up.

 Whether your workout plan is on your phone, a flimsy folder or a 5-star notebook – having it pre-written removes friction to following through.